alexander-koch/golem/README.md

 # Installing

 Golem is written in C99, and has been tested to run on Linux and Windows.
-Also it uses 64-bit NaN-Tagging to store its values, so it might not run on 32-bit systems.
+It uses 64-bit NaN-Tagging to store its values, so it might not run on 32-bit systems.
 To build it, a Makefile is used, just type

 	$ make release